StephanieKoehl/Learning-Pygame/DayFour.md

 I pulled a heckin rookie move and forgot to save my last day four which was like 2 weeks ago.
 It was also reading week and I fell off earth.
 To my loyal 0 followers my apologies.

-TODAY I was feeling like trying to figure out a simple game I could easily make better with pygame, I decided on Rock Paper Scissors and in 10 minutes made this attrocious version. cash me in a week with the gameified version of this HOW BOW DAH?
+TODAY I was feeling like trying to figure out a simple game I could easily make better with pygame, I decided on Rock Paper Scissors and in 10 minutes made this attrocious version.

+Cash me in a week with the gameified version of this **HOW BOW DAH?** :girl:

 ```python
 import random